 Landfills Poison Our Air and Water

 Far too many families are being poisoned by contaminants released by landfills and waste incinerators across New England.
-All landfills eventually leak toxic chemicals into our air and water, and New England currently has no plan in place to address this dangerous problem.
+All landfills can leak toxic chemicals into our air and water.
+Yet, New England currently has no plan in place to address this dangerous problem.

 CLF in Action

 Communities around the world, including Nantucket, Seattle, and San Francisco, are adopting zero waste strategies.
-These communities are finding new ways to “reduce, reuse, and recycle” as well as encouraging redesign of materials and manufacturing methods.
-CLF’s Zero Waste Project will work to address the solid waste problem throughout New England and help to protect our air and water from unnecessary, damaging pollutants.
+These communities are finding new ways to “reduce, reuse, and recycle.”
+They are also encouraging redesign of materials and manufacturing methods.
+CLF’s Zero Waste Project will work to address the solid waste problem throughout the region and help to protect our air and water from unnecessary, damaging pollutants.

 What’s at Stake

 Solid waste is an issue that is often ignored once the garbage truck pulls away from the curb.
 But we cannot afford to ignore the harm it does to our communities and our environment.
-These impacts are felt most acutely by the Environmental Justice (EJ) communities that host a disproportionate share of landfills and waste incinerators throughout New England.
+Environmental Justice communities get impacted first and worst because they often host a disproportionate share of landfills and waste incinerators.
 Landfills in places like Southbridge, MA, an EJ community, are contaminating the water that residents use to drink, cook, and bathe their children.

 Landfills and waste incinerators are dangerous and unsustainable, but they are not the only solution.
 Communities like Nantucket have shown us that creative programs can dramatically decrease the amount of waste we send to landfills.
 Innovative solutions have the potential to provide health, environmental, and economic benefits.
 By recapturing and reusing more materials, we can minimize the need for virgin raw materials, decrease our energy consumption, and help to create new green industries and jobs.